Version: 1.0

 type="text/javascript"></script>

-While authenticated as user X, accept or customize consent preferences on domain A.
+While authenticated as user X, consent on website A.

-Confirm no banner appears and that preferences from Site A are applied automatically.
+Verify that no banner appears and preferences are synced.

 👥 General Questions